Dressing (medicine): Medical uses

 Ultimately, the aim of a dressing is to promote healing of the wound by providing a sterile, breathable and moist environment that facilitates granulation and epithelialization.
 This will then reduce the risk of infection, help the wound heal more quickly, and reduce scarring.

+Applying, or changing a dressing is a first aid skill, although many people undertake the practice with no training – especially on minor wounds.
+Modern dressings will almost all come in a prepackaged sterile wrapping, date coded to ensure sterility.